jnj16180340/AtTiny-SPI-PWM/README.md

  TODO:
    Store values (frequency etc.) in EEPROM
    Multiplex SPI pins to free up another pin for more PWM????
+NO, it SUCKS.
+   Multiplex MISO pin for analog read??
+POSSIBLE.
    SPI:
      Multi bytes OR less than 8 bit resolution
      Clock prescaler and wider range of frequencies H-bridge control...
 Is it possible???
+NO.

  ATtiny85 test code